solamen2/movie-info/README.md

 The backend API is an ASP.Net Core 10 app (written in C#, of course), using [minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-10.0&tabs=visual-studio).

 ### Deployment
-The app is deployed using Docker and a Dockerfile.
+The app is deployed using Docker.
 Currently it is running as an Azure Container App and pulls the image from Docker Hub.
-Soon it will also be deployed on fly.io, which dictated several other architecture decisions that I will describe here.
-(For example, I have intentionally avoided using Azure Container Registry for the app registry, and avoided using a docker-compose.yaml file for the image building, since I wanted to be able to deploy to [fly.io](https://fly.io/docs/languages-and-frameworks/dotnet/) or other services. fly.io does not currently support docker-compose.yaml well, though using a Dockerfile also has the benefit of keeping the app simple as a single image.)
+(I've used Azure Container Registry before, but ;I wanted to learn to use Docker Hub for this project.)
+I've also deployed it via Docker on fly.io (to learn the platform and test ease of multi-platform deployment), which dictated several other architecture decisions that I will describe here.
+(For example, I have intentionally avoided using Azure Container Registry for the app registry, and avoided using a docker-compose.yaml file (and also avoided using multiple containers), since I wanted to be able to deploy to [fly.io](https://fly.io/docs/languages-and-frameworks/dotnet/) or other services. fly.io does not currently support Docker Compose well, though not using Docker Compose also has the benefit of keeping the app simple as a single image.)

 A somewhat unusual feature of the app is that I build the Docker image using [Docker multi-platform builds](https://docs.docker.com/build/building/multi-platform/).
-Even though I'm building on an M-series MacBook, by specifying the platform as "linux/amd64,linux/arm64", I can build a Docker image that will work directly on my machine and Azure (and other places) from the exact same Docker image, ensuring uniformity and ease of debugging.
+Even though I'm building the image on an M-series MacBook, I specify the platform as "linux/amd64,linux/arm64" so I can build a Docker image that will work directly on my machine and Azure (and other places) from the exact same Docker image, ensuring uniformity and ease of debugging.

+(Also, the fly.io version of this app does not use Docker Hub. fly.io has a [private registry](https://fly.io/docs/blueprints/using-the-fly-docker-registry/), but I find it easy enough to just [build and deploy directly from the Dockerfile on fly.io](https://fly.io/docs/languages-and-frameworks/dockerfile/).)

 ### Database
 The app uses a SQL Server database to store user configration.
 This is a bit of overkill, as it could have easily been handled using Azure Cache For Redis or SQLite (both which I have used before successfully), or other technologies as well.
 But I wanted to teach myself how to build an app using SQL Server from the ground up, and it works well so far.

 Database operations are handled using Entity Framework Core.
 I'm very comfortable using SQL directly, but I like EF Core, and I think it's a great fit for many apps, especially simple apps like this one.

-(A small note: I develop this app on a Mac, so I run SQL Server locally using an official Docker image.)
+(Two small notes: I develop this app on a Mac, so I run SQL Server locally using an official Docker image.
+Also, using SQL Server in Azure on fly.io, due to IP address whitelisting requirements, requires either [setting up a small proxy app](https://fly.io/docs/networking/egress-ips/#the-proxy-pattern) or [paying for a static egress IP](https://community.fly.io/t/static-egress-ips-for-machines/22004).
+I chose the latter, since setting up the former is more complex and probably would cost about the same per year.)

 ### Secrets
-The secrets are stored in environment variables (and also Secrets in the Azure Container App configuration).
+The secrets are stored in environment variables (and also the native secrets storage in Azure Container App and fly.io).
 Again, this is to facilitate using multiple services; I initially got the proof of concept working using Azure Key Vault, but I wanted to remain service-agnostic, so I changed over to using environment variables for the secrets.
 It would be easy to switch back in the unlikely case anyone besides me ever works on this app.

 ## Architecture: Frontend